geez0219/website-ng/src/assets/branches/r1.0/example/tabular/dnn.md

 ## Model testing
-`Estimator.test` triggers model testing with test dataset that specified in `Pipeline`.
-We can evaluate the model performance in the classification accuracy.
+`Estimator.test` triggers model testing with the test dataset that was specified in our `Pipeline`.
+We can use this to evaluate our model's accuracy on previously unseen data:

 ```python